W.Va.'s ski areas on track to draw crowds during upcoming three-week peak season

-CHARLESTON — West Virginia’s 2019-20 ski season moves into full swing this weekend, with Canaan Valley Resort in Tucker County opening its slopes Friday, followed by Winterplace Ski Resort in Raleigh County on Saturday, Dec.
+CHARLESTON — West Virginia’s 2019-20 ski season moves into full swing this weekend, as Canaan Valley Resort in Tucker County opens its slopes Friday, followed by Winterplace Ski Resort in Raleigh County on Saturday, Dec.
 14.

 The two ski areas join Pocahontas County’s Snowshoe Mountain Resort, which debuted Nov.
 22 and opened its Silver Creek section, with intermediate-level trails and night skiin, Friday.